 Acquired: Re-signed on Feb.
 12, 2013.
 Originally signed as a free agent on Dec.
 10, 2006.

-2011: (Edmonton) Stamps played 15 games (15 starts) and tied as the team's leading receiver with 82 catches for 1,153 yards (lg: 75 yds) and eight touchdowns.
+2011: Stamps played 15 games (15 starts) and tied as the team's leading receiver with 82 catches for 1,153 yards (lg: 75 yds) and eight touchdowns.
 This marked the third season Stamps had over 1,000 yards receiving.
 Although he finished the game, Fred suffered an abdominal injury in Week 6 in Winnipeg and had to undergo emergency surgery and missed three games.
-Stamps also started the Western Division semifinal, recording one catch for 12 yards and in the Western final, he caught six passes for 76 yards and a touchdown.
+Stamps also started the West Semi-Final, recording one catch for 12 yards and in the West Final, he caught six passes for 76 yards and a touchdown.
 Stamps was named a Western Division All-Star, CFL All-Star and CFLPA All-Star.

-Career: Stamps was originally signed by the San Francisco 49ers as an undrafted free agent in 2004 and spent time on the practice squad of the Baltimore Ravens and Jacksonville Jaguars.
-In 2007, Stamps played in nine games (seven starts) for the Esks.
+Career: In 2007, Stamps played in nine games (seven starts) for the Esks.
 He spent five games on the injured list when he underwent an appendectomy mid-season.
 In 2008, he emerged as one of the Esks’ top receivers with 50 receptions for 751 yards and six touchdowns in 14 games (14 starts).
 In 2009, Stamps played all 18 games (18 starts) and finished as the league's leading receiver with 85 receptions for 1,402 yards and eight touchdowns.
 He had an outstanding game against Montreal on July 30 when he had four receptions for 109 yards and two touchdowns and, the next week in Hamilton, was the team's leading receiver with seven receptions for 136 yards.
 He continued his steak at home against Calgary on Aug.
 13 where he was again the team's leading receiver with five catches for 94 yards and two touchdowns, including the game-winner in the dying seconds.
-Stamps started the Western Division semifinal and was the team's leading receiver with four catches for 76 yards.
+Stamps started the West Semi-Final and was the team's leading receiver with four catches for 76 yards.
 Stamps was the Eskimos nominee for Most Outstanding Player and was named a West Division All-Star, CFL All-Star and CFLPA All-Star.

 Fred Stamps career highlights: